 To our DACA students, we know this is the place you call home.
 We know that you are inspired and ready to contribute.
 We know you are on your way to achieving and becoming your own American dream.
-We don't know what changes will occur in the DACA program in the near future, but we will continue to communicate with you as we learn more.
-In the meantime, we want to reassure our campus community that the university remains strongly commited to creating a safe, supportive, and welcoming environment for students from all backgrounds and from all parts of the globe.
-In the meantime, if you need to talk, process information, or simply be with a caring person, let us know.
-You can call us at 801-626-7006, email us at email@example.com or anytime walk into our office in the Student Services Building Suite 150.
+We don't know what other changes could be coming to the DACA program in the near future, but we will continue to communicate with you as we learn more.
+In the meantime, we want to reassure our campus community that the university remains strongly committed to creating a safe, supportive, and welcoming environment for students from all backgrounds and from all parts of the globe.
+While we wait together for more news on the subject; if you need to talk, process information, or simply be with a caring person, let us know.
+You can call us at 801-626-7006, email us at email@example.com.
+Our doors are always open, feel free to walk into our office in the Student Services Building Suite 150.
 We are here for you.

-Please remember you are students in an institution that supports you and there are state-wide policies in place that you can access to achieve and succeed in higher education.
+Please remember if you need help renewing your DACA or knowledge about forms, we can help you.
+You are students in an institution that supports you and there are state-wide policies in place that you can access to achieve and succeed in higher education.

 Norman C. & Barbara L. Tanner Housing Scholarship for 2018-19